SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

    No copying of the string takes place, unless you specifically request it.

-Swift's copy-by-default ``String`` behavior matches the way that strings are used in code in practice.
+Swift's copy-by-default ``String`` behavior matches the way that strings are used in practice.
-When a function or method passes you a ``String`` value, it is clear that you own that exact ``String`` value, regardless of where it came from.
+When a function or method passes you a ``String`` value in Swift, it is clear that you own that exact ``String`` value, regardless of where it came from.
 You can be confident that the string you are passed will not be modified